andrew/ultimate-awesome/README.md

 - [awesome-sitecore](https://github.com/Anant/awesome-sitecore) - A collection of awesome Sitecore resources.
 - [awesome-lf-image-video](https://github.com/asprasan/awesome-lf-image-video) - List of resources for LF image and video reconstruction.
 - [awesome-parenting](https://github.com/Athen-Player1/awesome-parenting) - A curated list of courses, books, videos, and cool tech for expecting, new and current parents.
 Feel free to create a PR to add to it!.
-- [awesome-allure](https://github.com/Avaddon-tfa/awesome-allure) - The collection of all Allure Report adaptors for tools and frameworks .
 - [awesome-blockchain](https://github.com/Blockchain-DC/awesome-blockchain) - A collection of valuable resources for anyone starting to explore blockchain technologies.
 - [awesome-ghost](https://github.com/brandonhimpfen/awesome-ghost) - A curated list of awesome resources, themes, plugins, and tools for the Ghost blogging platform.
 - [awesome-cryptoart](https://github.com/cdr6934/awesome-cryptoart) - The following page puts together links, guides, tutorials and inspirations on all and everything that is involved in cryptoart .